louislefevre/onyx/docs/report.md

 ```

 #### 4.2.5 Loops <a name="4.2.5"></a>
-Loops are designed with intuition in mind, and attempts to adopt Pythons style of looping by having the syntax read more as a sentence.
-The purpose is to have loops be clearer in their functionality just by reading the syntax, unlike in Java where its not easily understandable to the untrained eye how loops are working without a detailed explanation.
+Loops are designed with intuition in mind, and attempts to adopt Python's style of looping by having the syntax read more as a sentence.
+The purpose is to have loops be clearer in their functionality just by reading them, unlike in Java where its not easily understandable to the untrained eye how loops are working without a detailed explanation.
 Many of the other properties of loops are the same as conditionals, such as the enforcement of Allman style indentation and the use of braces in block statements, the reasons for which were explained in the previous section.
 Though a feat unique to Onyx loops is the inclusion of the upper bound value, which is uncommon in traditional language specifications.
 When looping it is often the case that the final upper bound value is not executed in the loops body, which is one of the more unintuitive aspects of programming.
 However, the compiler remedies this by always including the upper value in the execution of the code.

 ##### Example
 ```
 var = 0

 loop i from 1 to 10
-{
     var += i
-    var *= 2
-}
 ```

 ### 4.3 Graphical User Interface <a name="4.3"></a>
 The GUI was designed with minimalism in mind as it had to be clear how to use immediately on first use, whilst also not being too daunting for beginners.
-The main tools needed for regular use also had to be in clear sight all the time, whilst extra functionality would be somewhat hidden out the way until required.
+The main tools needed for regular use also had to be in clear sight all the time, with extra functionality being somewhat hidden until required.
 Essentially, a sort of abstraction was kept in mind during its planning.

 #### 4.3.1 Integrated Development Environment <a name="4.3.1"></a>
-The main portion of the GUI would be the IDE, which houses the main components for entering code, running the program, and examining the output.
+The main portion of the GUI would be the IDE, which houses the components for entering code, running the program, and printing the output.
 Aside from a menu, these three things are the only elements found within the main interface.
 The purpose of this is to keep it simple, with only the most necessary components found in plain sight.
-As previously mentioned the design will also include a menu bar at the top of the IDE, which will be responsible for housing an array of extra functionality.
-Some of this extra functionality included in the menu bar is file management (e.g. opening and saving files), links for help documentation, and opening the REPL (discussed in the next section).
+As previously mentioned the design will also include a menu bar at the top, which will be responsible for housing an array of extra functionality.
+Some of this extra functionality includes file management (e.g. opening and saving files), links for help documentation, and opening the REPL (discussed in the next section).
 The IDE also has its own syntax highlighting, designed with complimentary colours in mind that make it easy to distinguish between syntax and their associated functionality.

 #### 4.3.2 Read Evaluate Print Loop <a name="4.3.2"></a>
 An extra feature that comes with the IDE is the REPL; a simple program that reads input one line at a time and returns a result.
 It contains a system for tracking variables, including information about their type, value, and name.
 The purpose is to provide a simpler, more visual method for understanding the basics of writing mathematical expressions and declaring variables.
 It essentially acts a simplified version of the compiler and is provided for learners who are struggling to take in entire programs at once, since instead it gives them the opportunity to do things one line of code at a time.
-Its also worth noting that the REPL doesn't include the use of conditionals or loops, as it is intended for single-line statements rather than multi-line ones.
+Its also worth noting that the REPL doesn't include the use of conditionals or loops, as it is intended for single-line statements only rather than multi-line ones.

 ## Chapter 5 - Implementation <a name="5"></a>
 The implementation portion of the project involved completing both a compiler and a GUI individually, the details for which is discussed in the following sections.
 Its worth noting that only the primary components will be discussed and at best in a general sense, as the codebase is too large and complex to fit into this report.
-For more information about the specific workings of each individual method, its best to refer to the code comments.
+For more information about the specific workings of each individual method, its best to refer to the code itself and review the comments.

 ### 5.1 Compiler Implementation <a name="5.1"></a>
 Implementation of the compiler meant following the design from the previous chapter and finding a way to apply it in Java.
-It has been built in a way where the components are as modular as possible, with each stage feeding into the next.
+It has been built in a way where the components are as modular as possible, with each stage feeding into the next in the form of a pipeline.
 This structure made it rather trivial to isolate each aspect and then implement the functionality individually, so exploring the source code isn't too challenging.

 #### 5.1.1 Lexer <a name="5.1.1"></a>
 The lexer loops through the source text and analyses each character individually, with the goal of producing a token to represent it.
 The character is checked to see if its a line break, whitespace, digit, letter, or operator symbol, with the first one that matches calling its corresponding method, which deconstructs the character to discover more information.
 A token object is produced that contains data regarding its type, syntax, value, and position in the text.
 The token is then placed in the tokens list, and the next character is reviewed in the same manner.
 If a character fails to fall into any of the defined categories it is deemed invalid and a error is returned, with a 'bad token' being produced in its place.
 The purpose of this filler token is to prevent issues with parsing in future stages, as the compiler is designed to be capable of continuing execution despite mistakes in the code.
 The final output of the lexer is a list of token objects.